What is the difference between a student residence and a university apartment?

 What happens if I’m not awarded a spot in the program?

-You may still have a chance to participate and will be placed on a waiting list.
+You may still have a chance to participate and will be placed in the wait pool.
 Funded placements continue to be awarded up until the program begins, so keep an eye on your inbox!